 Structural Engineers specialise in the structure of buildings (foundations, walls and roofs).
 They provide services whereby they will inspect specific problems with existing buildings for example those showing signs of subsidence or heave in the foundations, movement or cracking of the walls or sagging of the ceiling or the roofline.
 They can also help with structural design and calculations for changes.

-Sometimes a Building or HomeBuyer survey will identify structural defects in a property and the report will recommend a further investigation by a Structural Engineer.
+Sometimes a Building or Level 2 Survey will identify structural defects in a property and the report will recommend a further investigation by a Structural Engineer.

 A Structural Engineer is likely to be a member of the IStructE (Institution of Structural Engineers) or a member of the ICE (Institution of Civil Engineers).